CahanLab/singleCellNet/README.md

 - how to use these classifiers to quantify 'cell identity' from query scRNA-Seq data

 If you want to use the bulk RNA-Seq version of CellNet, go to [bulk CellNet](https://github.com/pcahan1/CellNet).

+Our singleCellNet is available on Python [pySCN](https://github.com/pcahan1/PySingleCellNet/tree/master) which is Scanpy and AnnData compatible.

 ### Data <a name="data"></a>